List of V Idioms:

 in vain: without success.

-- I rushed to the airport to catch my flight but arrived in vain.
+- I rushed to the airport to catch my flight but arrived in vain as the flight was canceled.

-- I tried to please my manager by completing my work ahead of schedule but my efforts were in vain — he didn’t care.
+- I tried to please my manager by completing my work ahead of schedule but my efforts were in vain — he didn’t even notice.

 vanish into thin air: to completely disappear.

-- I turned my back for one moment and in that time my dog had vanished into thin air.
+- I turned my back for one moment at the park and in that time my dog had vanished into thin air.

-- Whenever I put chocolates in the kitchen they vanish into thin air within a few minutes.
+- Whenever I put chocolates in the kitchen at the office, they vanish into thin air within just a few minutes.

 with a vengeance: with a lot of energy or force.